JUFO portal user guide

 It is also possible to narrow down the search by the target audience.

-• Scientific: All scientific publication channels (journals/series, conferences and book publishers) stored in the database.
+• Scientific channels: All scientific publication channels (journals/series, conferences and book publishers) stored in the database.

-• Professional: All professional journals stored in the database.
+• Professional journals: All professional journals stored in the database.

-• General: All generall journals stored in the database.
+• General journals: All general journals stored in the database.

 Field of research

-The search can be refined according to the MinEdu, ERIH Plus, Web of Science, Scopus or Norwegian NPI classification.
+The search can be refined according to the MinEdu, ERIH Plus, Web of Science (WOS), Scopus or Norwegian NPI classification.
 Some publication channels have several disciplines from different classifications marked for them.

 MinEdu category refers to Statistics Finland's Field of Science 2010 classification used in MinEdu data collection (based on OECD's FOS classification).
 The Publication Forum secretariat assigns the MinEdu category to serial publications and conferences when they are added to the database as new publication channels.
 WoS, Scopus, ERIH Plus and NPI classifications can be found for those journals that are indexed in those databases.

-Include inactive: Also inactive (ceased) publication channels will be included to your search.
+Inactive channels: Also inactive (ceased) publication channels will be included to the search.

-New level proposals: Lists of those publication channels where evaluation panels have proposed a change for level rating from the beginning of the following year.
+Forthcoming level changes: List of those publication channels where evaluation panels have proposed a change for level rating.

 More filters